 Feeling low and having a headache are times when I often would give in to the sugar cravings to feel better.
 Maybe some toast and marmalade?
 Nope, I finished the marmalade and deliberately didn't buy any more.
 Good shout, Camuel.

-Writing this helps me to engage with the day.
-What motivated me to write though?
-Simple.
-I opened my Notion planner and saw that I hadn't ticked the box for writing yesterday.
-Now, I could ignore it and hit play on another YouTube video, or I could open a writing window and just see what comes out.
+Another thing that helps me engage with the day is writing.
+But what motivates me to sit down to write, you ask?
+I simply opened my Notion.
+As soon as I’d done that, I saw that I hadn't ticked the box for writing yesterday.
+When I open my planner, I can either ignore it and hit play on another YouTube video, or I could open a writing window and just see what comes out.

-By the way, my friend Ruben asked me this week how I plan my newsletters, and I told him that I just open a browser and start writing.
-So this is how it goes, Ruben!
+This is what I told my friend Ruben when he asked me this week how I plan my newsletters.
+That’s it - I just open a browser and start writing.

-That Notion system is helping me a lot right now.
-It's running my YouTube channels and helping me to align my actions to my values.
+The Notion system is helping me a lot right now.
+I use it to run the content production workflow for four YouTube channels and it really helps me to align my actions to my values and see where I’m falling short.

 Align the what now?
 What does that even mean?

-Well, if you'd really like to know, I talked about it in a walk-and-talk up in the forestry above Lamlash last week, so hit play on the video and I'll tell what my values are and how I'm aligning my actions to them.
+Well, if you'd really like to know, I talked about it in a walk-and-talk up in the forestry above Lamlash last week, so hit play on the video and I'll explain what my values are and how I'm trying to make my actions reflect them.
 (Featuring a cameo by Ewan McGregor).

-What helped me through my Sunday, when I got up and felt oh so low?
-Well, I got some coffee and binge-watched a new docuseries on Disney+, McCartney 3,2,1.
+Sometimes, though, writing and painkillers are only temporary fixes.
+Sometimes, what I need when I feel low is to turn my brain off.
+What helped me through my particularly dark Sunday, when I got up and felt oh so low, was coffee and content.
+I got some coffee—some really tasty beans from Dark Woods Coffe in Yorkshire—and binge-watched a new docuseries on Disney+, McCartney 3,2,1.
 It moved me to tears, reminding me that music is life.
 I've seen a lot of Beatles documentaries, but to hear it from Paul himself in conversation with one of the best music producers ever to have graced our earth?
 It just doesn't get any better.

-Then I asked a friend for a film recommendation, something heavy D. He recommended The Witch, fulfilling my request for a heavy film perfectly.
+Then I asked a friend for a film recommendation, something heavy D. He recommended The Witch, fulfilling my request perfectly.
 After that, my life seemed positively idyllic.
 Not a feel-good film at all.
+I’m not sure how I would cope with living in a dilapidated farm cottage with witches living in the woods!